mykelalvis/FT/Traveller/WORKING/Mongoose/Spinward Salvage LIC.md

 30 tons.
 The Salvage module is built exclusively by Spinward Salvage, and consists of a modified Utility Module with an attached grappling arm for handling components externally and the staterooms ripped out to make room for storage of salvaged parts.
-A cockpit is fitted to control the grappling arm, which can telescope out to 250 metres, providing great flexibility during operations.
+A cockpit is fitted to control the grappling arm, which can telescope out to 250 meters, providing great flexibility during operations.
 The pulse laser is retained as at a lower power setting, the laser can be useful if metal needs to be cut during a salvage operation.